How Long After Eye Infection Can I Wear Contacts

 In conclusion, wearing contacts after an eye infection can lead to permanent damage if not treated properly.
 It is important that you follow the advice of your doctor and take all necessary precautions in order to ensure that your eyes stay healthy and free from infections or other problems that could lead to long-term damage or vision loss.

-See also What To Wear Hawaii Wedding
+See also What To Wear Strawberry Picking

 Can Wearing Contacts Too Soon After an Eye Infection Make It Worse?